top of page

 To achieve "Net Zero Emissions by 2050," the UN initiated the Paris Agreement in 2015.
 Over 130 countries have committed to achieving net-zero emissions by 2050 or later in this century.

-In January of this year, Taiwan formally incorporated the "Net Zero Emissions by 2050" goal into law through The Climate Change Response Act.
+In January of this year, Taiwan formally enshrined the goal of achieving "Net Zero Emissions by 2050" into law through The Climate Change Response Act.

-Additionally, the government mandates Carbon Footprint Verification (CFV) for companies with different levels of capitalization, and all listed companies are expected to complete the CFV process by 2027.
+Furthermore, the government has mandated Carbon Footprint Verification (CFV) for companies of varying capitalizations, with all listed companies expected to complete the CFV process by 2027.

-In addition, the EU is poised to launch the trial phase of the Carbon Border Adjustment Mechanism (CBAM) in October of this year.
-CBAM will be formally implemented in 2026, necessitating carbon tax payments from importers in high-carbon emissions industries.
+In addition to Taiwan's initiatives, the European Union (EU) is set to commence the trial phase of the Carbon Border Adjustment Mechanism (CBAM) in October of this year.
+CBAM will be fully implemented by 2026, requiring importers in high-carbon emissions industries to pay carbon taxes.

-By 2034, CBAM will be fully enforced and expanded to include other sectors.
-Moreover, starting in 2035, all newly sold cars in the EU must comply with zero-carbon emission standards.
+By 2034, CBAM will be fully enforced and expanded to encompass additional sectors.
+Furthermore, starting in 2035, all newly sold cars in the EU must adhere to zero-carbon emission standards.

 Having CFV Is a Necessary Market Entry Strategy

-In response to upcoming import regulations, Carbon Footprint Verification (CFV) has gained significant importance.
+In response to upcoming import regulations, Carbon Footprint Verification (CFV) has become increasingly critical.

-This process uses methods and data collection to calculate the greenhouse gas (GHG) emissions from products, companies, or countries.
+CFV involves using specific methods and data collection to calculate greenhouse gas (GHG) emissions associated with products, companies, or countries.

-Its goal is to provide a more precise assessment of GHG emissions, reduce emissions in the future, and help mitigate the impacts of climate change.
+The objective of CFV is to offer a precise assessment of GHG emissions, facilitating efforts to reduce emissions over time and mitigate the impacts of climate change.

 Tesla Carbon Credit Sales Reach Record $1.78 Billion in 2022

-A comprehensive CFV helps businesses gain a clearer understanding of their emissions and effectively manage carbon credits.
+A thorough Carbon Footprint Verification (CFV) enables businesses to gain a detailed understanding of their emissions profile and effectively manage carbon credits.

 In August, the Taiwan Carbon Credit Exchange was established,